 See the paper that was presented by our team at the most recent SPIE conference for a discussion of the design and construction of MAROON-X.

 We aim to build a new instrument with the capability to detect Earth-size planets in the habitable zones of mid- to late-M dwarfs using the radial velocity method.
 The instrument will be a high-resolution, bench-mounted spectrograph capable of delivering 1 m/s radial velocity precision for M dwarfs down to and beyond V = 16.
-It will be installed at one of the 6.5m Magellan telescopes at Las Campanas Observatory.
+It will be installed on the Gemini North telescope located on Mauna Kea in Hawaii.
 The capability that this instrument will have is well beyond the reach of any existing instrument.
 The anticipated uses for the instrument are to (1) conduct a radial velocity only survey for potentially habitable planets around nearby mid- to late-M dwarfs and (2) to confirm and measure the masses of low-mass planet candidates identified in the habitable zones of M dwarfs by ground- and space-based transit surveys.
 These later objects will be the best objects for future atmospheric studies of potentially habitable planets.